andre-j3sus/isel-leic-notes/daw/1-spring.md

 ## Spring Context

 * **Container of inversion of control and dependency injection**
-* System that allow us to **manage the composition and life cycle of objects and their dependencies, dynamically**;
+* System that allows us to **manage the composition and life cycle of objects and their dependencies, dynamically**;
 * *The context is the Spring component responsible for instantiating and managing instances, such as controller instances.*

 ### Object creation and dependency injection